austinreynolds/analytics_demo/README.md

 - Dashboards and SQL are not data analysis tools.
 - *What am I missing?* is the most important question in data.
 - Analysts must over-measure then distill (using machine learning).
 - Statistical testing (A/B/n) is important, but we need better theories to test.
-This is a better way to generate them.
+Deeper exploration generates better theories.

 See [notebook 3](./3_understanding.ipynb) for more information.